Storm-damaged roof with missing shingles and exposed underlayment

 Rain And Water Intrusion After Severe Weather

 Heavy rain becomes storm damage when it enters areas where water should never be present.
 This can include roof leaks, foundation seepage, or water entering through damaged windows or siding.
 Secondary water damage is especially concerning because moisture spreads quickly into insulation, drywall, and flooring.
-Storm damage restoration addresses both visible water and latent moisture, which can lead to mold growth or material degradation.
+Understanding the difference between water mitigation and water damage restoration can help property owners respond more effectively after a storm, often requiring water damage restoration.
+Storm damage restoration addresses both visible water and latent moisture, which can lead to mold damage if left untreated and may require professional mold damage restoration.

 Fallen Debris And Impact Damage